President’s Message

 To: The MLK-CDC Board & Membership

-- Representation for the community at MPC, City Council and Parish meetings, annual clean-ups were also completed with the Green Oaks students & several community volunteers in the spring & fall; MLK-CDC garnered 1st place for the Spring 2021 cleanup hosted by Shreveport Green during the Great American Clean Up
+• Representation for the community at City Council, Parish Commission & MPC meetings, annual clean-ups were also completed with the Green Oaks students & several community volunteers in the spring & fall; MLK – CDC received 2nd place for the 2023 cleanup hosted by Shreveport Green during the Great American Clean up.

-- Enhanced tutoring projects expanded to include a Special Summer Session- Summer Basics for three elementary schools with phenomenal staffing and overall success
+• Enhanced tutoring projects expanded to include a Special Summer Session- Summer Basics for targeted elementary schools with phenomenal staffing and overall success.

-- School uniforms are still a primary target for more than 13 years based on grant funds
+• School uniforms are still a primary target for more than 15 years based on grant funds, which covers students attending any Title-1 school in the Parish and homeless program.

-- Thanksgiving outreach 2021 included over 200 turkey baskets with some cooked dinners going to the elderly and disabled in three different communities within the city
+• Thanksgiving outreach 2023 included over 200 turkey baskets with 23 cooked dinners going to the elderly and disabled in three various communities within the city.

-- Christmas outreach shopping for the underserved for more than 246 children in need of warm clothing along with several families in need of groceries.
-Also, partnering with the Hawg Riders motorcycle club, Shriners Abduhl Temple #94 and Abduhl Court #103 to offer toys to those students who were listed as homeless and others for Christmas.
+• Christmas outreach shopping for the underserved for more than 250 children in need of warm clothing along with several families in need of groceries, and other essentials. .
+Also, partnering with the Hawg Riders motorcycle club, Shriners Abduhl Temple #94 and Abduhl Court #103 provided toys and gift cards to those students who were listed as homeless and the underserved for Christmas.

 Sincerely,